adobe/aquarium-bait/playbooks/roles/rosetta/README.md

 How this works:
 1. Collect the distributions by running `./get_catalog_pkgs.py` - it will create rosetta dir
 2. Place the dists, 2 ways:
-  - Upload the directory to your preferred artifact storage and set overrides for `rosetta_url_prefix`
+   * Upload the directory to your preferred artifact storage by `upload_file.sh`
+      * Set overrides for `rosetta_download_prefix` in your override.yml
-  - Put the downloaded files locally in `playbooks/files/mac` without rosetta directory
+   * Put the downloaded files locally in `playbooks/files/mac` without rosetta directory
 3. Run he role and it will download the dist needed for your specific MacOS version and install it

 ## Tasks